MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 > public HRESULT [OpenDevToolsWindow](#opendevtoolswindow)()

-Does nothing if called when the DevTools window is already open.
+Does nothing if run when the DevTools window is already open.

 #### PostWebMessageAsJson